chiachunho1997/botnana-book/en-us/javascript-api.md

 # Javascript API

+Botnana Control API can be downloaded at [npm registry](https://www.npmjs.com/).

-While using nodejs:
+While using nodejs, add the following dependency in your `package.json`.

+    botnana: '*'

+Then import the package into your program:

     var botnana = require("botnana");

-`botnana` library can also execute in a browser.
+`botnana` package can also be used in a browser.

 ## Examples

-Following example uses Websocket to connect to Botnana Control, then obtains the version of Botnana Control
+Following example uses Websocket to connect to Botnana Control, then obtains the version of Botnana Control:
-//以下範例使用 Websocket 連上 Botnana Control 後取得 Botnana Control 的版本：

     var botnana = require("botnana");